Video Bandwidth – A Guide to Streaming Bandwidth Calculations in 2024

 Frame rate is the speed at which each frame is shown.
 This metric uses the units frames per second (fps).
 The minimum frame rate for live video streaming is about 30 fps.

 If you are streaming videos with a low amount of action and motion, you can get away with a lower frame rate.
-However, high action streams, like sporting events, require a higher frame rate.
+However, high action streams, like a live streaming sporting event, require a higher frame rate.

 Frame rate and bandwidth consumption are directly correlated.
 The higher the frame rate, the more bandwidth you’ll use.
 So, for a sports event where your frame rate is about 45 or 60 fps, you’d typically consume more bandwidth to give the viewers a better viewing experience.